Quick Links:

 -1-

-The Montana Department of Transportation (MDT) is soliciting design and construction services for the Design-Build project identified below.
-Contractor and consultant teams (Firms) are encouraged to submit a Statement of Qualifications (SOQ) response electronically by 11:00 a.m., local time on July 31, 2024.
+The Montana Department of Transportation (MDT) is soliciting design and construction services for the tied Design-Build project identified below.
+The advertisement for the Requests for Qualifications has been opened and contractor and consultant teams (Firms) are encouraged to submit a Statement of Qualifications (SOQ) response electronically by 11:00 a.m., local time on July 21, 2025.

 -2-